Virtual assistant

 - Horizontal

-Supplied with screwed connection kit and MBus communication module.
+Supplied with a screw fitting kit and MBus communication module.

 4. MBus Converter

-The MBus-RS485 converter allows connecting MBus meters to the Climkit Gateway.
+The MBus-RS485 converter allows the connection of MBus meters to the Climkit Gateway.